Medically Reviewed By: Aaron Horn, LMFT, MA

 - Separation Anxiety Disorder: Separation anxiety disorder is most common in children, although adults can also suffer from this anxiety disorder.
 It is characterized by the patient’s intense worry about being separated or removed from a caregiver (such as a parent) or another closely attached figure in their life.
 Separation anxiety is a pretty common part of a child’s natural development, but it can stand in the way of their emotional growth if it becomes too intense or excessive.
 Separation can be triggered in older children or even adults by the loss of a loved one or a huge shift in the roles of those that they’re emotionally attached to.

 These types and examples of anxiety disorders all qualify as mental disorders according to the National Institute of Mental Health.
 The National Institute of Mental Health has devoted tons of time, money, and resources to researching anxiety disorders and their associated risk factors, as well as running clinical trials for several different anti anxiety treatments.
+Selective mutism is another known anxiety disorder.
+However, selective mutism is generally diagnosed in kids.
 Anxiety and fear are two different things.
 Nervousness also differs from an anxiety disorder.
-It’s important to know the facts about anxiety disorders so that you can identify symptoms of generalized anxiety disorder panic disorder or other conditions in yourself and seek the appropriate care if applicable.
+It’s important to know the facts about anxiety disorders so that you can identify symptoms of generalized anxiety disorder, panic disorder, or other conditions in yourself and seek the appropriate care if applicable.